 - Quarterly variable, 3 or 5-year fixed rate options

-- No loan covenants & no deposit requirements
+- No loan covenants

 - One loan for many business needs